kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 ###### Are there any tests for feature enablement/disablement?

-Tests will verify list attribute acceptance when `DRAListTypeAttributes` is enabled and that the `IntValues` field is silently dropped (not the whole object rejected) when disabled.
+Tests verify that a `numaNode` list attribute is accepted when `DRAListTypeAttributes` is enabled, and that publishing it when the gate is disabled is rejected by the apiserver (the dropped list value leaves a value-less attribute that fails validation), so a driver must publish the scalar form on such clusters.

 ### Rollout, Upgrade and Rollback Planning